Criteria to look for in a home care agency

 Is the agency willing to help you find out whether you or your family member qualifies for Medicare-covered home care, or whether you even want it?
 This can be useful in finding out how willing they are to work with you.

-Does the agency create a plan of care for each new patient?
+Does the agency create a care plan for each new patient?
 Is the plan carefully and professionally developed with you and your family, or is it based only on what you asked for?
-Is the plan of care written out?
+Is the plan written out?
 Are copies given to all involved?
 Check to see if it lists specific duties, work hours/days, and the name and phone number of the supervisor in charge.
-Is the plan of care updated as your needs change?
-Ask if you can see a sample plan of care.
+Is the plan updated as your needs change?
+Ask if you can see a sample care plan.

 Does a nurse or social worker evaluate you before you are admitted to find out which services will be needed?
 Is it done in your home rather than over the telephone?
 Does it highlight what you can do for yourself?
 Does it include talking with oncology professionals, your family doctor, and other professionals who are already providing you with health and social services?
 Are members of your family involved?